threema-ch/threema-web/TRANSLATING.md

 https://www.transifex.com/threema-gmbh-1/threema-web/

-## Help Translating!
+## Help Translate!

-If you want to help translating Threema Web to your language, please follow this guide:
+If you want to help translate Threema Web to your language, please follow this guide:

 https://docs.transifex.com/getting-started-1/translators